digipolisantwerp/auth_aspnetcore_deprecated/README.md

 PdpCacheDuration | The duration in minutes the responses from the PDP are cached.
 Set to zero to disable caching.| 60
-JwtIssuer | The issuer value used to validate the Jwt token.| JwtAudience | The audience url used to validate the Jwt token.| JwtSigningKeyProviderUrl | The url to the Jwt signing key endpoint.|
+JwtIssuer | The issuer value used to validate the Jwt token.| JwtAudience | The audience url used to validate the Jwt token.| JwtSigningKeyProviderUrl | The url to the Jwt signing key provider endpoint.|
 jwtSigningKeyProviderApikey | The api key for the signing key provider authentication.|
 JwtSigningKeyCacheDuration | The duration in minutes the Jwt signing key is cached.| 10